51Degrees/specifications/pipeline-specification/features/data-updates.md

 essential that detailed logging is available to help diagnose issues that might arise.

-All major actions should be logged at the appropriate level along with relevant details (e.g. which Engine + data file the update is for)
+All major actions SHOULD be logged at the appropriate level along with relevant details (e.g. which Engine + data file the update is for)

 ### Messages at start-up